How visual design influences UX design

 amazon uses proximity gestalt principle

-4. Common Region Principle
+4. Common region principle

 The common region principle describes how elements that are visually enclosed in the same region tend to be perceived as a unique group.